MelchiorDahrk/Expedition32/readme.md

 Added ancient idol item to corpse field
 Made it harder to miss the fire scroll
 Removed lights from atronachs upon death
+Fixed issue where Duchess NPC in the outro cell didn't disable Lift will now only start after you have spoken to Misfortune

 1.3.2
 Fixed fall script in The Garden